vezzolter/DSA/README.md

 - [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) on Udemy
   - Guides into any topics with ease, no matter how complex you think it is, therefore makes you start.
 - [Cryptography](https://www.coursera.org/learn/cryptography) on Coursera
-  - Covers important field of study, which contributes to design decisions from another inalienable perspective.
+  - Covers important field of study, which contributes to design decisions from another inalienable perspective of security.

 ---
 &#128156; **Special Thanks:**